 Then insert a blank CD into the DVD drive and press the button "Create disk"

 The created system recovery disk is a stripped-down version of Windows designed to boot from removable media into the computer’s RAM without installing it on the hard drive.
 Windows PE (Preinstall Environment) Starting with WinPE 2.0, a standard boot manager is used to load the preinstallation environment BOOTMGR with appropriate configuration Bcd (Boot Configuration Data).
-Windows PE is often used by OEM laptop manufacturers to restore the system to factory settings using native tools, such as One key recovery Lenovo.
-Moreover, not only external media, but also a hidden partition of the hard drive can be used to download recovery tools.
+Windows PE is often used by OEM laptop manufacturers to restore the system to factory settings using native tools, such as One key recovery Lenovo. over, not only external media, but also a hidden partition of the hard drive can be used to download recovery tools.

 The boot process of Windows PE can be divided into the following stages: